WAYNE McGREGOR CBE

 The Financial Times

-McGregor is regularly commissioned to make new work by and has works in the repertories of the most important ballet companies in the world including Paris Opera Ballet, American Ballet Theatre, Bayerisches Staatsballett Munich, New York City Ballet, Bolshoi Ballet, NDT1, Australian Ballet, San Francisco Ballet and the Royal Danish Ballet.
-He is in demand as a choreographer for theatre (Donmar Warehouse, Old Vic, National Theatre, Royal Court), opera (English National Opera, La Scala, Royal Opera House), film (Harry Potter and the Goblet of Fire, Tarzan, Fantastic Beasts film series, Sing, Mary Queen of Scots), music videos (Radiohead, Atoms for Peace, The Chemical Brothers), fashion (Soma for COS, Gareth Pugh at London Fashion Week 2015 and 2017, MOVEment for AnOther Magazine, Torus for SHOWStudio), and TV (Brit Awards opening performance 2016, Paloma Faith’s Brit Awards performance 2015).
+McGregor is regularly commissioned by and has works in the repertories of the most important dance companies in the world including Paris Opera Ballet, American Ballet Theatre, Bayerisches Staatsballett Munich, New York City Ballet, Bolshoi Ballet, Australian Ballet, San Francisco Ballet and the Royal Danish Ballet.
+He is in demand as a choreographer for theatre (Donmar Warehouse, Old Vic, National Theatre, Royal Court), opera (English National Opera, La Scala, Royal Opera House), film (Harry Potter and the Goblet of Fire, The Legend of Tarzan, Fantastic Beasts film series, Sing, Mary Queen of Scots, Audrey), music videos (Radiohead's Lotus Flower, Atoms for Peace's Ingenue, The Chemical Brothers' Wide Open), fashion (Soma for COS, Gareth Pugh at London Fashion Week 2014 and 2017, MOVEment for AnOther Magazine, Torus for SHOWStudio), campaigns (everyBODY for Selfridges, Boots No 7) and TV (The 2016 Brit Awards Opening Sequence, Paloma Faith’s Brit Awards performance 2015).
 Some of the long list of artists who have partnered with McGregor through more than twenty years of collaborative multi-disciplinary work include John Tavener, Audrey Niffenegger, Jamie xx, Max Richter, Olafur Eliasson, Kaija Saariaho, Lucy Carter, Ben Frost, Jlin, Thom Yorke, Mark Wallinger, Random International, Jon Hopkins, John Pawson and Mark-Anthony Turnage.

 'ART, MUSIC, PHILOSOPHY, SCIENCE, CURRENT EVENTS...
 WHEN McGREGOR IS WORKING AT HIS BEST, THEY COME TOGETHER IN A MAGNIFICENTLY STIMULATING WHOLE.'